Loading NuWatt Energy...

 Massachusetts offers two significant tax exemptions for solar: (1) Sales tax exemption -- solar equipment is exempt from the 6.25% MA sales tax, saving thousands on a commercial installation, and (2) Property tax exemption -- solar systems are exempt from property tax increases for 20 years.
 This means a $500,000 commercial solar system adds $0 to your property tax bill for two decades.
 In Massachusetts, where property taxes are significant, this exemption is extremely valuable.
 These exemptions apply to both residential and commercial solar installations.

 A typical MA commercial solar project takes 6-12 months from initial assessment to operation.
 The timeline includes: site assessment and engineering (2-4 weeks), financing/contracting (4-8 weeks), permitting and utility interconnection application (4-8 weeks), equipment procurement (4-12 weeks depending on availability), installation (2-6 weeks depending on size), inspection and interconnection (2-4 weeks), and SMART program registration.
-To capture the 20% MACRS bonus depreciation and begin construction before the July 4, 2026 FEOC deadline, businesses should start the process by early 2026.
+To begin construction on or before July 4, 2026 (which locks in the most flexible Section 48E placed-in-service timing) and to meet the July 4, 2026 domestic-content (FEOC) deadline for the +10% adder, businesses should start the process in early 2026.

 Free site assessment, ROI analysis, SMART 3.0 review, and financing options for your Massachusetts business.